aurianevez/CS50-Final-porject-Powercube-Tool/README.md

 1. You need to download an editor, I personaly use [Visual Studio Code](https://code.visualstudio.com/?wt.mc_id=DX_841432)

 2. You need to install python3

+    *The mac version will be added once I'll have access to mac to test the procedure*

     On Windows:

     * in your search bar search the "Command Prompt" program (that is already in your computer) - Open it